June 19-22, 2024

 Concluding remarks

-Dr. Gabriel Capellá, Catalan Institute of Oncology & Bellvitge Biomedical Research Institute (IDIBELL), L’Hospitalet de Llobregat, Spain
+Dr. Gabriel Capellá, Catalan Institute of Oncology (ICO) & Bellvitge Biomedical Research Institute (IDIBELL), L’Hospitalet de Llobregat, Spain

 Overview